 HOLD THE DATES!
-The Second Symposium will happen
+The Second Symposium is happening (no more date changes!)

-With other preceding activities dependent on a successful funding bid, such as commissions, workshops,
+With other preceding activities dependent on a successful funding bid (decision to be made mid August), such as commissions,

 engagement projects and a project for Kids on The Green